-OCD is slightly more common among women than men and affects about 1 to 2% of the population.
-Mean age of onset for OCD is 19 to 20 yr, but about 25% of cases begin by age 14 (see Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents).
+OCD is slightly more common among women than men and affects about 1 to 2% of the population (1).
+Mean age of onset for OCD is 19 to 20 years, but about 25% of cases begin by age 14 (see Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents).
 Up to 30% of people with OCD also have a past or current tic disorder.

-Obsessions are unwanted, intrusive thoughts, urges, or images, the presence of which usually cause marked distress or anxiety.
-The dominant theme of the obsessive thoughts may be harm, risk to self or others, danger, contamination, doubt, loss, or aggression.
-For example, patients may obsess about becoming contaminated with dirt or germs unless they wash their hands for ≥ 2 h a day.
+Obsessions are unwanted, intrusive thoughts, urges, or images, the presence of which usually causes marked distress or anxiety.
+The dominant theme of the obsessive thoughts may be harm, risk to self or others, contamination, doubt, symmetry, or aggression.
+For example, patients may obsess about becoming contaminated with dirt or germs unless they wash their hands for ≥ 2 hours a day.
 The obsessions are not pleasurable.
-Thus, patients try to ignore and/or suppress the thoughts, urges, or images.
+Thus, patients usually try to ignore and/or suppress the thoughts, urges, or images.
 Or they try to neutralize them by performing a compulsion.

 Compulsions (often called rituals) are excessive, repetitive, purposeful behaviors that affected people feel they must do to prevent or reduce the anxiety caused by their obsessive thoughts or to neutralize their obsessions.
 Examples are

 The degree of insight varies.
-Most people with OCD recognize to some degree that the beliefs underlying their obsessions are not realistic (eg, that they really will not get cancer if they touch an ashtray).
+Most people with obsessive-compulsive disorder (OCD) recognize to at least some degree that the beliefs underlying their obsessions are not realistic (eg, that they really will not get cancer if they touch an ashtray).
 However, occasionally, insight is completely lacking (ie, patients are convinced that the beliefs underlying their obsessions are true and that their compulsions are reasonable).

 Because people with this disorder may fear embarrassment or stigmatization, they often conceal their obsessions and rituals.
 Relationships may be disrupted, and performance in school or at work may decline.
 Depression is a common secondary feature.